geodynamics/aspect/cookbooks/inner_core_convection/doc/inner_core_convection.md

 higher values of $\frac{Ra}{\mathcal{P}}$.
 In the same way, translation velocities will decrease from $v_0$ with increasing $\mathcal{P}$, with translation transitioning to plume convection at $\mathcal{P}\sim29$.
-Both trends are shown in Figure&nbsp;[12] and can be compared to Figure&nbsp;8 and 9 in (Deguen, Alboussi&egrave;re, and Cardin 2013).
+Both trends are shown in Figure [12] and can be compared to Figure 8 and 9 in (Deguen, Alboussi&egrave;re, and Cardin 2013).

 <embed src="cookbooks/inner_core_convection/doc/translation_over_Ra_P.pdf" title="fig:" id="fig:inner-core-trends" style="width:49.0%" />